knonderful/ves/README.md

 ## Introduction

 VES stands for Virtual Entertainment System.
-Essentially, VES is an umbrella for common game development architecture that is largely insprired by gaming consoles of the '80s and and '90s and initiatives like [libretro](https://www.libretro.com/).
+Essentially, VES is an umbrella project for common game development architecture that is largely inspired by gaming consoles of the '80s and and '90s and initiatives like [libretro](https://www.libretro.com/).

 ## Motivation